Use this search box to

 While I was surfing and discovering these web sites, the idea of sharing them and providing this very special community with this service was born.
 I named it

 Home page and scroll down a bit.
-Just click on the best method for you.
+Just click on the best

-Web Index is free!
+Web Index is

 However, I presume my readers are astute enough to understand that in the real world of bills and taxes, a web site, (such as this one), can't survive forever without sponsors.
 Thus you can expect to see advertising on my pages.
 None are offensive.
 The advertisers were selected because they can provide a quality service or product that relates to genealogy, as you will see.
 Please patronize them as a thank you for helping sponsor my site.